 - 1. To enable access to this feature, first contact Salesforce. - 2.
-Assign all users in your org the View Encrypted Data permission. - 3.
 Make sure that your org has an active encryption key.
-If you're not sure, check with your administrator. - 4.
-From Setup, use the Quick Find box to find the Platform Encryption setup page.

-5. Click Encrypt Chatter.
+If you're not sure, check with your administrator. - 3.
+From Setup, use the Quick Find box to find the Platform Encryption setup page. - 4.
+Click Encrypt Chatter.